igorj/minitest-screenshot-reporter/README.md

 ```

 Run your tests, and if there are errors or failures in your integration tests, check the directory *test/screenshots*.

+You can also include the `Minitest::Reporters::Screenshot` module to your integration test class.
+Than you can use the method `screenshot(name)` to explicitly create additional screenshots in *test/screenshots* in your integration tests.

 ## Development